Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET webhooks

-Returns a list of your webhook endpoints order by creation date descending.
+Returns a list of your webhook endpoints in descending order by creation date.

 ```shell
 curl --location 'https://api.ezus.app/webhooks' \